 This popular UK based service allows you to watch BBC online.
 Similar to Netflix though, it imposes a location restriction which only allows people inside the UK to access its content.
 Even if you were a UK resident travelling to Australia on holiday, you wouldn’t be allowed to watch BBC in Australia.
 However, a VPN that has servers in the UK would let you make it appear as if you were in the UK, so you would be able to use BBC iPlayer in Australia.

 Hulu is a Netflix competitor that lets you watch all the latest US TV content (and some movies) online, but again, it is also region locked to subscribers currently residing in the US.
 Yet again, watching Hulu Australia is possible thanks to VPNs that let you fake your IP to a US location.

 Another worthy mention is HBO Go which features blockbusters such as Games of Thrones and the brand new Westworld!
 We show you how to unblock HBO Go here.

 For downloading over the P2P protocol

-In such a strictly policed environment, VPNs are your best friend if you have to use a torrent client for downloads.
+VPNs are your best friend in such a strictly policed environment if you have to use a torrent client for downloads.
 Not only will they prevent throttling by masking your IP address from the ISP, but they’ll also keep your activities from being tied to you at all!
-The best VPN for torrents is the one which treats the P2P protocol just as any other: no separate logging policies and no throttling, only complete anonymity.
+The best VPN for torrents is the one which treats the P2P protocol just like any other: no separate logging policies and no throttling, only complete anonymity.

-With governments introducing laws that restrict their citizens from accessing even harmless websites (Chinese nationals can only access Google via a VPN China software, for instance) – and even those in the free world creating justifications for policing and monitoring the activities of their people online (Australia recently passed an internet meta-data maintenance legislation), VPNs are changing from luxury to necessity for the many internet users, and their importance is directly linked to their ability to disguise the user’s online presence.
+With governments introducing laws that restrict their citizens from accessing even harmless websites (Chinese nationals can only access Google via a VPN China software, for instance) – and even those in the free world creating justifications for policing and monitoring the activities of their people online (Australia recently passed an internet meta-data maintenance legislation), VPNs are changing from luxury to necessity for the many internet users.
+Their importance is directly linked to their ability to disguise the user’s online presence.